Where is tree-level string theory?: Introduction and summary

 We interpret the endpoint of the plateau in terms of a very intriguing extremal solution of the boostrap problem, which also explains the {\it other} kink in figure~\ref{fig:CSg0g2}.
 Directly extracting its spectrum from the numerical semidefinite solver is a bit subtle, but by a variety of experiments involving different spectral assumptions we conclude that the extremal solution contains a {\it single}, linear Regge trajectory.
 This is reminiscent of recent findings for pion scattering~\cite{Albert:2023seb}, where forcing the presence of a spin two resonance (and maximizing its coupling) leads to an extremal amplitude with a single (but curved in that case) Regge trajectory.
 The intuition is similar.
 A single massive scalar exchange has Regge growth zero, which violates our Regge assumption by a finite amount.
 The only way to fix this is to have (at least) a whole Regge trajectory, as anticipated by CEMZ~\cite{Camanho:2014apa}.
 The upshot is that we assumed {\it almost nothing} and got a linear Regge trajectory with the same slope as in string theory.
 That the graviton should reggeize is expected from our assumption (v), but it is certainly non-trivial to see this feature emerge naturally at a special point of the exclusion boundary.

 The conceptual status of this curious extremal solution with a single linear Regge trajectory is not fully clear to us.
 Under rather general assumptions, one can rigorously rule out the existence of amplitudes with a single trajectory~\cite{Eckner:2024pqt}.
 Perhaps our numerical solution is only approximate (e.g.~new states come in at very high mass).
 Or there may exist an exact solution with a single trajectory that violates one of the assumptions in~\cite{Eckner:2024pqt}; the most likely scenario would be the presence of Regge cuts.
-In the latter case, it would be very interesting to find an explicit analytic form, as we have tried but not yet succeeded to do.
+In the latter case, it would be very interesting to find an explicit analytic form, as we have tried but not yet succeeded to do.\footnote{Curiously, the primal approach of~\cite{Guerrieri:2022sod} uncovered extremal solutions with daughter trajectories.
+Of course, there is no contradiction, as we are assuming tree level while they are working in the nonperturbative regime.
+It would be valuable to develop a conceptual understanding of why the two bootstrap approaches give qualitatively different extremal solutions.}

 We still have not cornered string theory, which has, of course, infinitely many daughter trajectories.
 But we should be optimistic.
 So far we have only used the constraints from $2\to 2$ supergraviton scattering.
 A natural next step is to study the full mixed system of $2 \to 2$ amplitudes where the supergraviton and the first massive multiplet are allowed as external legs~\cite{inprogress}.
 It is not too far fetched to speculate that string theory may be singled out as the unique solution of these mixed system constraints.